embedded-software-laboratory/p-dmpc/docs/Setup_Details.md

 - > Gtk-Message: <timestamp>: Failed to load module "canberra-gtk-module"
 - Message is informal and has no effects on Matlab (https://de.mathworks.com/support/bugreports/1995075, https://de.mathworks.com/matlabcentral/answers/543536-matlab-on-linux-failed-to-load-module-canberra-gtk-module)

-On startup Matlab command windows shows a warning
+On startup Matlab command window shows a warning
 - > Warning: X does not support locale en_US.UTF-8
 - The warning message that can be disregarded and it has no impact on the functionality of MATLAB (https://www.mathworks.com/matlabcentral/answers/1929870-why-do-i-get-warning-on-startup-x-does-not-support-locale-en_us-utf-8-when-startup-matlab-with-r2?s_tid=answers_rc1-2_p2_MLT)